adaptor2022/adaptor2022.github.io/_pages/datasetinfo.md

 450 mono frames from 5 patients (100 frames from each).
 Patients are different from the training set.

 Besides the frames themselves, we release to which (anonymized) patient and domain the frame belongs to.
 The number of frames per simulation/patient in the training data set are not equal, but are on the same scale.
 However, we balanced the number of frames per patient in the test data.
 Therefore, each patient in the test set has a similar influence on the final score.
+The test set is curated to avoid over-dependence on data from one patient, i.e. the test data comprises of a small number of frames but from diverse surgeries with different camera angles, illumination and field of views.

 ### <a id="References" class="uncolored_link">References</a>